 Your FICO score is determined by pulling what is called a tri merge credit report.
 This report takes your middle score and that score is your FICO.
 For example, if your scores are reported as 680, 710 and 740, the lender will use the mid score of 710 as your score.

 If you apply for a mortgage with a co borrower, spouse or domestic partner, the lender will also check that person’s credit scores. the applicant with the lowest credit mid score determines how much the loan will cost or if you even qualify for a home loan.
 To see what payments look like check out our handy mortgage calculator Here!
 Mortgage Calculator..

-For the best mortgage Home Loan available today, Click Below!
+For the best mortgage Home Loan available today, No obligation rate quote below.